 PE & Sport Premium

-Evidencing the Impact of Primary PE and Sport Premium 2019/2020
+Evidencing the Impact of Primary PE and Sport Premium 2020/2021

-Between 2013 and 2020, all UK schools have received funding from the Department for Education.
+Since 2013, all UK schools have received funding from the Department for Education.
 The purpose of the funding is to improve the provision of PE and school sport.
 Our school already has a well-established positive attitude towards sport and exercise and pupils are given lots of opportunities in school to try new activities, with a strong emphasis on participation and enjoyment.
 We are fully committed to promoting active and healthy lifestyles.